pivotal/docs-platform-automation/docs/how-to-guides/write-an-upgrade-opsman-pipeline-from-scratch.md

 Let's put our API token in credhub so Concourse can get it.

 First we'll need to login:

+!!! info "Backslashes in Bash Examples"
+    The following example has been broken across multiple lines by using backslash characters (`\`) to escape the newlines.
+    We'll be doing this a lot to keep the examples readable.
+    When you're typing these out,
+    you can skip that and just put it all on one line.

 ```bash
  credhub login --server example.com \ # again, note the space at the start!